yukepeter/pythonLearning/README.md

 # pythonLearning

-This repo is meant to help me going over some basic topic on python.
+This repo is meant to help me or anyone going over some basic topic on python.
+The gist is to understand how to use python by using example.